-- 1. All references to "Recipient", as it applies to Article XII, Patent Rights, shall be deemed to be reference to Boeing and any team member.
-Use of the name "Boeing" is not intended to exclude any team member. - 2.
-"Invention" means any invention or discovery, which is or may be patentable or otherwise protectable under Title 35 of The United States Code. - 3.
-"Made" when used in relation to any invention means the conception or first actual reduction to practice of such invention. - 4.
+- All references to "Recipient", as it applies to Article XII, Patent Rights, shall be deemed to be reference to Recipient and any team member.
+Use of the name "Recipient" is not intended to exclude any team member. - "Invention" means any invention or discovery, which is or may be patentable or otherwise protectable under Title 35 of The United States Code. - "Made" when used in relation to any invention means the conception or first actual reduction to practice of such invention. - 4.
 "Practical application" means to manufacture, in the case of a composition of matter or product; to practice, in the case of a process or method, or to operate, in the case of a machine or system; and, in each case, under such conditions as to establish that the invention is capable of being utilized and that its benefits are, to the extent permitted by law or Government regulations, available to the Public on reasonable terms. - 5.
-"Subject Invention" means any invention made, or improvement to any invention conceived or first reduced to practice in the performance of work under this Agreement. - 6.
-"Background Invention" means an invention, or improvements to any invention, other than a Subject Invention, which the Recipient has previously conceived, designed, developed and/or produced, or has concurrently designed, developed and/or produced outside this Agreement.

-B. Allocation of Principal Rights.
+"Subject Invention" means any invention made, or improvement to any invention conceived or first reduced to practice in the performance of work under this Agreement.
+Any invention both conceived and first actually reduced to practice at private expense outside this Agreement, including reduction to practice by simulation if the technology is sufficiently mature to reasonably ensure workability, is not a Subject Invention. - "Background Invention" means an invention, or improvements to any invention, other than a Subject Invention, which the Recipient has made or will make not in the performance of work under this Agreement. - B. Allocation of Principal Rights.

-Unless Boeing will have notified the Government (in accordance with subparagraph C.2 below) that Boeing does not intend to retain title, Boeing will retain the entire right, title, and interest throughout the world to each Subject Invention consistent with the provisions of this Article, and 35 U.S.C.
-203. With respect to any Subject Invention in which Boeing retains title, the Government will have a nonexclusive, nontransferable, irrevocable, paid-up license for Government, to practice or have practiced on behalf of the United States the subject Invention throughout the world.
-Notwithstanding the above, Boeing may elect as defined in its Articles to provide full or partial rights to other parties.
-All rights and title, to data and inventions developed solely by Boeing prior to the date of this agreement, shall remain solely with Boeing.
+Unless Recipient will have notified the Government (in accordance with subparagraph C.2 below) that Recipient does not intend to retain title, Recipient will retain the entire right, title, and interest throughout the world to each Subject Invention consistent with the provisions of this Article, and 35 U.S.C.
+203. With respect to any Subject Invention in which Recipient retains title, the Government will have a nonexclusive, nontransferable, irrevocable, paid-up license for Government to practice or have practiced on behalf of the United States the Subject Invention throughout the world.
+Notwithstanding the above, Recipient may elect to provide full or partial rights to other parties.